mvolkmann/blog/src/swift/Fastlane.md

 This is a Ruby source file found in the `fastlane` directory that defines values used in the `Fastfile` file.
-It can contain code like the following:
+It should contain the following:

 ```ruby
 app_identifier "{app-bundle-identifier}"